Skip to Main Content

 Afternoon:

-This afternoon, you can choose to try your hand at sport shooting or take a trip to the Buenos Aires Wildlife Refuge.
+This afternoon, you can choose to try your hand at archery or take a trip to the Buenos Aires Wildlife Refuge.
 Originally a cattle ranch, the land was purchased by the U.S. Fish and Wildlife Service in 1985 to create a refuge for the endangered Masked Bobwhite Quail.
 The nearly 120,000 acre refuge is a birdwatcher's paradise with spectacular views and a fascinating history.
 Later on, we'll be treated to a class and demonstration on natural horsemanship, a fascinatingly effective technique for working with horses.

 Dinner: